-National wildlife refuges offer us all a chance to unplug from the stresses of daily life and reconnect with our natural surroundings.
-Green Bay National Wildlife Refuge contains ecotypes and habitat rare elsewhere in Wisconsin, including the coastal fens and alvars.
-These communities support rare plants such as dwarf lake iris and Canada yew.
-With Lake Michigan as the backdrop, there are many opportunities to explore these rare communities, see unique wildlife species and take in views of historic lighthouses and shipwrecks.
+National wildlife refuges offer everyone a chance to unplug from the stresses of daily life and reconnect with their natural surroundings.
+Green Bay National Wildlife Refuge contains beautiful island ecotypes and habitat that are rare elsewhere in Wisconsin and Michigan.
+These special communities support rare plants like dwarf lake iris and Canada yew, are home to colonial nesting birds and create vital migration stopovers for raptors, songbirds and waterfowl.

 Location and Contact Information

-- A parcel of land on Detroit Island - 148 acres
+A 148-acre parcel of land on Detroit Island, Wisconsin